-Now this might be simple because you probably have set hours for your day job.
-The trick is to also include breaks, and time to work on your own stuff.
+Now, this might be simply because you probably have set hours for your day job.
+The trick is to also include breaks and time to work on your own stuff.

 It’s way too easy to fall into the pattern of just working on your day job stuff all the time.